DECK36/deck36-php-web-app/README.md

 - [FOSUserBundle Command Line Tools][1]

 ### Normal User
-You can just replace mike with your favorite name.
-If it is mike it is ok, too.
+You can just replace mike and mike`s mail address with your favorite name.
+If it is mike it is ok, too. :)
 ```
 php app/console fos:user:create mike mike@deck36.de testpwd
 ```